Hilal123ajk/taxi-booking-site-UK/readme.md

 **⚠️ Warning:** If you assign ports other than 8080 Thank You page will not Work always give 8080.

+### Database Setup

+To set up the database for the Online Taxi Booking Site, please follow these steps:

+Create a new MySQL database name **taxi-booking** in PHPMyAdmin.

+And import database.sql located in the Database folder.

+Start the local PHP development environment (e.g., XAMPP, WAMP)

 ## Usage